 If you are interested in practising as a doctor while also making a difference to the future of medical science and education, then a career in academic medicine may be for you.

-Clinical academics are qualified doctors who combine working as a specialist doctor with research and teaching responsibilities.
+Clinical academics are qualified doctors who combine working as a specialist doctor with research and/or teaching responsibilities.
+Most academics undertake research and teach but some focus more on one of these aspects.

-You will usually spend half the week practising as a doctor and the other half carrying out research and lecturing.
-Clinical academics exist in all medical specialties and comprise around 5% of the medical consultant workforce.
+You will usually spend half the week practising as a doctor and the other half carrying out academic activities.
+Clinical academics work in all medical specialties and comprise around 5% of the medical consultant workforce.

-To be a clinical academic you will need a higher degree at some point; at least a masters degree and almost always a PhD, before you reach consultant level.
+To be a clinical academic you will need a higher degree at some point; at least a masters degree and in most cases an MD or PhD, before you reach consultant level.

 Routes into academic medicine